-We are committed to making the region a sustainable place to live, work and play through an inclusive and holistic approach.
-Whilst we play an important role in promoting and facilitating sound environmental practice in the community we also take an equally significant leadership role in demonstrating sustainable practice in our operations and decision-making.
+We are committed to making the region a sustainable place to live, work and play.
+While we play an important role in promoting and facilitating sound environmental practice in the community - we also take an equally significant leadership role in demonstrating sustainable practice in our operations and decision-making.

-In 2011, we adopted a Sustainability Policy which outlines our aims and commitments towards progressing sustainability in our operations and practices.
-As part of our sustainability leadership role we formed an internal sustainability Action Squad which is responsible for facilitating the integration of sustainability outcomes into our planning and decision making process and to progress the implementation of sustainability principles and practices across our operations.
+At our December 2018 meeting we referred the new Sustainability Policy to our Environmental Advisory Committee for comment.
+This policy outlines our aims and commitments towards progressing sustainability in our operations and practices.
+We have an internal sustainability Action Squad which is responsible for the integration of sustainability outcomes into our planning and decision making process.

-An integrated transport plan that incorporates a bicycle plan and pedestrian and mobility plan will be developed in 2017.
+- We are developing an integrated transport plan that incorporates a bicycle plan and pedestrian and mobility plan.

 You can make many simple changes in everyday life to reduce your carbon footprint and have an immediate positive impact on the environment, your lifestyle, the community and your finances.
-Actions you can take to live a more sustainable lifestyle can be found in the hyperlinks below:
+We've included some useful links below: